agilepro/epiconsciousness/docs/Consciousness/out-of-body.md

 What did the mind that travelled out of the body use to see with?
 The mind that somehow "drifted" through the universe, how did it collect the light and form an image of what it was seeing?

+Why would a free floating mind collect light rays into a single point?

 Some people claim to hear things, and the same problem occurs: how do yu hear without any ears?

 If the mind actually did an OBE, it would have no senses with which to experience the world that it is supposed to be traveling through.
 It left all the senses, and all the sensory processing nerves behind back in the body.